m0xsec/dailybytes/content/posts/arch/index.md

 If you aren't getting output similar to what is outlined above, head on over to the [Arch Wiki](https://wiki.archlinux.org/title/AppArmor) for guidance.

 # Timeshift
 Timeshift will be the application we use to create and manage BTRFS snapshots of our root subvolume.
-This application isn't yet avaiable in Arch's official repos, though like anything else, we can find it in the Arch User Repository (AUR).
+This application isn't yet available in Arch's official repos, though like anything else, we can find it in the Arch User Repository (AUR).

 An easy and convenient way to install and manage AUR packages on your system is to use an AUR helper (or write your own ;3).
 There are several helpers to pick from, though today I will be using [`paru`](https://github.com/morganamilo/paru).
 One of the main reasons I like `paru` is that it allows you to review and edit the `PKGBUILD`, in-line, before it runs.
 If you don't care about that, or don't enjoy using `vim` to edit files, I'd suggest checking out `yay`.